 - RHAE has an agreement with York Technical College, whereby eligible adult education students may begin earning college credits while still working to achieve their diploma.
 This program is referred to as Integrated Education & Training (IET).
 Students learn about this opportunity early upon enrollment.

 If I attended classes previously, am I required to re-enroll?

-- More than likely the answer is Yes, especially if your absence from the program has been 90 days or more.
-A new program year begins July1st in every year, and requires all enrollees, even those returning from the previous year, to re-enroll.
+- More than likely, the answer is Yes, especially if your absence from the program has been 90 days or more.
+A new program year begins July1st of every year, and requires all enrollees, even those returning from the previous year, to re-enroll.